nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.4 Service Manager

 Homerce allows the user to keep track of the services that his or her home-based business provides.
-The service manager is one of the `ListManager`s elaborated in [section 4.1](#41-list-managers).
+The service manager is one of the `ListManager`s elaborated in [Section 4.1 List Manager](#41-list-managers).

 #### 4.4.1 Rationale